opus1993/pubrepo/content/post/BuiltToExecute/index.md

 **2. Roadmap**

-This is the beginning of relationship building and repair.
 For successful, long term relationships, the machine learning team needs to execute.
 Machine learning products need to meet the same standards as any other product.
 The label does not exempt the team from on time, on budget, and as functionally specified projects.

 Second phase machine learning projects are more complex.
 The first phase will not normally require much of a framework or cadence.
 The attitude is, “Let’s see if this works and go from there.”
 It is hard to manage a project when the machine learning team is running agile but no one outside the team understands the tasks.